Name & Identification

 Plastic tips: These blunt tips are glued to each individual claw, so even if the cat goes through the motions of scratching, the effects are minimized.
 Depending on the cat’s temperament, the plastic tips may come off the same day they are applied, or last as long as a few weeks.
 This procedure often requires sedation, therefore reapplication may be impractical and not without risk.

-Although all four feet can be declawed, it is not recommended.
-Also, keep in mind that a declawed cat is at a disadvantage to defend itself when outdoors and would be safer kept inside!
+Keep in mind that a declawed cat is at a disadvantage to defend itself when outdoors and would be safer kept inside!

 Behavioral Effects of Declawing